 Beginners are taught the basics of bidding and play, with full notes provided, and no partner is required.
 There are very few barriers to learning to playing bridge.
-We can cater to those who are unsighted, have little hearing, or may have mobility issues.
 Youth under 14 years MUST be accompanied by a guardian.
-The Beginners’ courses comprise a set of 15 lessons/playing sessions $200.00 (youth half-price).
+The Beginners courses comprise a set of 15 lessons/playing sessions at a cost of $200 (youth half-price).
 Contact the Club to enrol email@example.com

 What is Bridge?